pydata/pydata-cookbook/papers/aaron_meurer/sympy.rst

 mathematically identical, but as SymPy objects, they are different.
 We can see they have different types:

+..
+TODO: LaTeX wants to make the quotes in the code curly.

 .. code-block:: python

    >>> type((x + 1)**2)